projectsveltos/.github/profile/README.md

 ![Sveltos Classifier in action](https://github.com/projectsveltos/demos/blob/main/classifier/classifier.gif)

 If you like the project, please leave us a ⭐ if you haven't done so yet.
 Thanks.

+## Branching model

+We use the git-flow branching model.
+The base branch is dev.
+If you are looking for a stable version, please use the main branch or tags labeled as v0.x.x.